Skip to content

 Facility Location Problem (P-median)

-We consider the following optimization problem: we have a set of \(M\) customers and a set of \(N\) potential locations for opening a facility.
-Given transportation costs between facilities and customers and how many facilities we would like to open (\(P\)), we need to determine which facilities to open such that the total transportation cost between facilities and customers is minimal, under the constraint that each customer is allocated to only one facility.
+Consider the optimization problem where you have a set of \(M\) customers and a set of \(N\) potential locations for opening a facility.
+Given transportation costs between facilities and customers and the number of facilities you would like to open (\(P\)), determine which facilities to open such that the total transportation cost between facilities and customers is minimal, under the constraint that each customer is allocated to only one facility.

 Possible extensions:

-\(\bullet\) Add cost for opening a facility at each location.
+• Add the cost for opening a facility at each location.

-\(\bullet\) Different categories of facilities, and customer can have multiple allocations for different facilities.
+• Consider different categories of facilities and that customers can have multiple allocations for different facilities.

 Mathematical Modeling